jayantsingh123/IMDB_Movie_Analysis/movie_analysis.md

 ```

 ### Model 1

-In the first model, we try simple Linear REgression.
+In the first model, we try simple Linear Regression.
 We begin with including the variabes that were identified to be relevant predictors earlier.

 ```r